A Weekly Home-Ed Folder

 Does a weekly folder have to be offline schoolwork?

-At the beginning of the week, homeschoolers are able to
+At the beginning of the week, homeschoolers can

 • clearly see how much is expected of them